The Short Version

 Estate = All the property and debts left behind

-Probate = The court process for distributing someone’s property after death
+Probate = The court process for appointing someone to administer probate assets, handle debts, and transfer property after death

 Letters of Appointment = Official court papers that give you authority